AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

       text is accessible through screen readers.
     - Changed log statements to use the default Rails logger
 - **20190111**
-    - HTML tags are now being removed from all of the mapped values
+    - The plugin now removes all HTML tags from form values

 ## Configuring Plugin Settings